henrikj242/rb-ksp/README.md

 end on
 ```

 But...
 Since several knobs or sliders may affect the same parameter, we should let a function handle the actual setting of the value.
-Also, we need to support these additional ui controls.
-The following example shows how we want the callbacks of the 4 knobs that ultimately control the pitch of any key in the hh1 key group to look,
+The following example shows how we want the callbacks of the 4 knobs that ultimately control the pitch of any key in the hh1 key group to look, including functions.
-including functions.

 ```
 function set_hh1_0_pitch